-- > CO1: A critical awareness of how genetics techniques can be applied to biological problems. - > CO2: A critical awareness of current thinking in a specialist area of cell biology and genetics. - > CO3: the ability to evaluate methodologies in the design of experimental procedures. - > CO4: The ability to critically evaluate experimental data. - > CO5: The ability to synthesize hypotheses from a wide range of information sources. - > CO6: The ability to design and implement a wide range of experimental procedures. - > CO7: to be able to make sound judgments on the significance of incomplete data sets. - > CO8: Demonstration of independence and originality in solving problems. - > CO9: The ability to exercise initiative and personal responsibility. - > CO10: The development of independent learning skills required for continuing professional development.
+CO1: A critical awareness of how genetics techniques can be applied to biological problems.

+CO2: A critical awareness of current thinking in a specialist area of cell biology and genetics.

+CO3: the ability to evaluate methodologies in the design of experimental procedures.

+CO4: The ability to critically evaluate experimental data.

+CO5: The ability to synthesize hypotheses from a wide range of information sources.

+CO6: The ability to design and implement a wide range of experimental procedures.

+CO7: to be able to make sound judgments on the significance of incomplete data sets.

+CO8: Demonstration of independence and originality in solving problems.

+CO9: The ability to exercise initiative and personal responsibility.

+CO10: The development of independent learning skills required for continuing professional development.

-BACHELOR OF SCIENCE (Medical) (Semester II) Session 2020-21 BOTANY Course Title: PRACTICAL-II- GENETICS AND CELL BIOLOGY Course Code: BSMM-2075 (P)
+Bachelor of Science (Medical) Semester-II Session 2021-22 BOTANY Course Title: PRACTICAL - II (Related to Genetics and Cell Biology) Course Code: BSMM-2075 (P) (PRACTICAL)

-Question paper is to be set on the spot jointly by the Internal and External Examiners.
+Instructions for the paper setter: question paper is to be set on the spot jointly by the Internal and External Examiners.
 Two copies of the same may be submitted for the record to COE Office, Kanya Maha Vidyalaya, Jalandhar.